sydra08/art-collector/notes.md

 [ ] add http://google.github.io/material-design-icons/ to fonts (icons)
   [ ] edit = <i class="material-icons">mode_edit</i>
   [ ] delete = <i class="material-icons">delete</i>
+[ ] should a user only be able to edit an artist's details but not their artworks?
+[ ] should you be able edit an artwork's artist?
+[ ] consider how changing the name affects the slug?

 **Basic Outline of App**